davecom/SwiftPriorityQueue/README.md

 # SwiftPriorityQueue

 SwiftPriorityQueue is a pure Swift (no Cocoa) implementation of a generic priority queue data structure, appropriate for use on both iOS and OS X projects.
 It features a straightforward interface and can be used with any type that implements Comparable.
-It utilizes a type's comparisons to itself rather than separate numeric priorities to determine order.
+It utilizes comparisons between elements rather than separate numeric priorities to determine order.

 Internally, SwiftPriorityQueue uses a classic binary heap, resulting in O(lg n) pushes and pops.
 It includes in-source documentation, an astar based example maze solving program, and unit tests are in progress (*pull requests are welcome for unit tests especially*).